isfnev/CodeForces/README.md

 # Codeforces
 This repo is for me and others, who want to compete with me.
--- Dont hesitate to ask for help, or review questions.
+*Dont hesitate to ask for help, or review questions.*